— Topics —

 However, I have a different view about it.

-I believe that each person's base weight (set weight) value is determined by the absorption ability of the intestines (the small intestine is also known as the "second brain”).
+I believe that each person's ‘set-point’ for body weigh is determined by the absorption ability of the intestines (the small intestine is also known as the "second brain”).
 This is my conclusion from my own experience, and I believe I can prove that theory with the help of experts.

 References: